 White represents purity, sophistication, and efficiency.
 For many sportswear brands wanting to convey exclusivity and luxury, white is an excellent color choice, especially for sneakers.

-When we think of traditional running shoes, we likely think of classic, white New Balance, Reebok, or Chuck Taylor shoes.
-Established in the 20th century, these are some of the most iconic brands in the world.
-And many of their most successful running shoes, outerwear, and apparel continues to be in the white colorway.
+When we think about traditional running shoes, what sparks in our minds are brand names, such as ASICS —with its classic GEL-Kayano 14—, New Balance, Reebok, or Chuck Taylor shoes.
+Established in the twentieth century, these are some of the most iconic brands in the world.
+And many of their most successful running shoes, outerwear, and apparel continue to be in the white colorway.

-Another element that ties into branding is creating an emotional connection with your audience.
+Branding is about creating an emotional connection with your audience.
 This is essential to developing brand loyalty, increasing revenue, and thriving for years to come.

 An excellent way to accomplish this is to focus on developing campaigns that build and reinforce memory structures in your audience, so when they think of the greatest sportswear brands, they think of you versus your competitors.